ry-v1/Notes/AI Engineering.md

     - A model that can work with more than one data modality is also called a multimodal model.
     - A generative multimodal model is also called a large multimodal model(LMM).

+    - Three Layers of the AI Stack
+        - Application development
+            - With models readily available, anyone can use them to develop applications.
+This is the layer that has seen the most action in the last two years, and it is still rapidly evolving.
+Application development involves providing a model with good prompts and necessary context.
+This layer requires rigorous evaluation.
+Good applications also demand good interfaces.
+        - Model development
+            - This layer provides tooling for developing models, including frameworks for modeling, training, finetuning, and inference optimization.
+Because data is central to model development, this layer also contains dataset engineering.
+Model development also requires rigorous evaluation.
+        - Infrastructure
+            - At the bottom is the stack is infrastructure, which includes tooling for model serving, managing data and compute, and monitoring.

+    - Model adaptation techniques can be divided into two categories, depending on whether they require updating model weights.
+        - Prompt-based techniques, which include prompt engineering, adapt a model without updating the model weights.
+        - Finetuning, on the other hand, requires updating model weights.